1

 Is 40 too late for data science?

 A Data Science Product Manager can enter the field at age 40, as experience, domain knowledge, and skills like programming and statistical analysis are highly valued.
-Many professionals transition into data science roles later in their careers, and continuous learning through online courses or certifications can facilitate this shift.
+Many professionals transition into data science roles later in their careers, and continuous learning through certifications or courses can facilitate this shift.
+Age is less important than relevant skills and experience in the data science industry.

 What are the key skills and qualifications needed to thrive as a Data Science Product Manager, and why are they important?